 Taya Graham: And the subject of our first season of The Land of the Unsolved.
 Episode one: “Lockdown.”

 Speaker 7: We do not know where these shots came from.
 We have officers in bad locations.
 Let’s everybody take cover somewhere, okay.
 Get away from them windows where you’re standing right there by the mouth of that alley, because we don’t know where those shots came from.
 Everybody get covered until we figure this out, please.

 Taya Graham: Nov.
 15, 2017, a frantic call goes out over the city’s 911 system.
-Jane Miller is an investigative reporter with WBAL TV in Baltimore.
+Jayne Miller is an investigative reporter with WBAL TV in Baltimore.

 Sean Yoes: And we were just coming out of us putting the paper to bed on Wednesday.
 And I think that’s when I heard it first about a detective being killed, a homicide detective being killed.

 Speaker 8: A crime-ridden section of West Baltimore tonight, yet another murder.
 But this time it’s a cop.

 Sean Yoes: I don’t think they were saying a lot.
 I don’t think people knew what to think initially because the news of a homicide detective being killed was such a rare occurrence in our city, I think in any major city.
 And I don’t think people knew what to think.

 Taya Graham: Homicide Detective Sean Suiter, a department veteran, a popular cop, shot in an alley.
 But from the beginning, Miller notes Suiter’s death was marked by uncertainty and confusion.